NorwegianRefugeeCouncil/ckanext-api-tracking/README.md

 ## How it works?

-This extension adds a new middleware to the CKAN application that intercept all API requests and log them into a database.
+This extension adds a new middleware to the CKAN application that intercept all API requests and log them into the CKAN database.
 A new database table was created to store this information.
-This table is similar to the current CKAN `tracking` extension table.
+This table is similar to the current CKAN `tracking_raw` table (in use at the `TrackingMiddleware`).
-Considering the similarities with the `tracking` CKAN core extension, a possible future for extension is to capture all calls and unify usage tracking.
+Considering the similarities with this CKAN core feature, a possible future for extension is to capture all calls and unify usage tracking.

+This extension also includes a series of dashboards with a summary of the available data.
+These dashboards are based on the CKAN core `StatsPlugin` plugin.
+This extension eventually will attempt to replace the current `stats` plugin.

+All data from this extension is only accessible by sysadmins.

 ### Sample screenshots